 The fertilizer is made from organic ingredients and doesn’t contain synthetic chemicals, making it safe for children and pets.

-One of the things we like about this fertilizer is that its OMRI listed for organic gardening by USDA, which means it’s certified organic and meets strict standards for organic farming.
+One of the things we like about this fertilizer is that it is USDA OMRI listed for organic gardening, which means it’s certified organic and meets strict standards for organic farming.

 The fertilizer contains Jobe Biozome [3], a unique and proprietary blend of beneficial microorganisms that improves soil quality and helps plants resist disease, insects, drought, and other unfavorable conditions.
 Our tomato plants grew stronger and healthier after using this fertilizer.

 The fertilizer has a strong smell, which might be unpleasant for some people.
-To avoid the smell, we recommend wearing gloves and a mask when using the fertilizer.
+We recommend wearing gloves and a mask when using the fertilizer to avoid the smell.

 Some users reported that the fertilizer attracted mushrooms to their garden, which might be a problem for some gardeners.
 The packaging might also be difficult to open for some users, especially if they have arthritis or other hand conditions.